+Cognitive, Affective, Social, and Developmental Perspectives (Year 1)

+Early Development Through Middle Childhood

+Adolescent and Adult Development

+EDUC 213A

+EDUC 213B

+History/Systems of Psychology and Ethics

+Pre-Practicum: Elementary, Middle & High School settings

+EDUC 313A/B

-Cognitive, Affective, Social, and Developmental Perspectives (Year 1) Early Development Through Middle Childhood EDUC 213A Adolescent and Adult Development EDUC 213B History/Systems of Psychology and Ethics EDUC 298C Pre-Practicum: Elementary, Middle & High School settings EDUC 313A/B Introduction to the profession and school settings is supported by p (elementary level in the fall; secondary level in the spring).
-Student classroom teachers, but also interact with credentialed school psychologists, and are provided weekly group supervision (EDUC 313A and 313B) from licensed program faculty.
+Introduction to the profession and school settings is supported by placements in a school setting (elementary level in the fall; secondary level in the spring).
+Students work primarily with general education classroom teachers, but also interact with credentialed school psychologists, and are provided weekly group supervision (EDUC 313A and 313B) from licensed program faculty.

+Assessment Courses (Year 2)

+Assessment of Cognitive Functioning Developmental, Learning, and Social Emotional Disorders in Children

+EDUC 207B

+EDUC 207C

-Assessment Courses (Year 2) Assessment of Cognitive Functioning EDUC 207B Developmental, Learning, and Social Emotional Disorders in Children EDUC 207C Practicum: Cognitive Assessment (fall); Other Psychological Assessment tEDUC 207L Knowledge and growth in professional competencies in the area of psychology ogical assessment is supported by practicum work in the fall that entails independent practice administering students spend one day per week conducting assessments in a school setting a credentialed school psychologist.
-Students also receive weekly group sup- licensed program faculty. g, under the direct supervision of
+Practicum: Cognitive Assessment (fall); Other Psychological AssessmentEDUC 207L

+Knowledge and growth in professional competencies in the area of psychological assessment is supported by practicum work in the fall that entails independent practice administering cognitive tests.
+In the spring students spend one day per week conducting assessments in a school setting, under the direct supervision of a credentialed school psychologist.
+Students also receive weekly group supervision (EDUC 207L) from licensed program faculty.